-Las Vegas Violent Crime Lawyer
+Las Vegas Violent Crimes Lawyer

 Ferris Law represents clients across the greater Las Vegas area who have been accused of, arrested for, or charged with violent crimes.
 We have the know-how to take on misdemeanor or felony violent crime cases and work diligently to provide the personal, one-on-one attention that brings peace of mind and support in these otherwise tumultuous times.

-Types of Violent Crimes & Their Penalties
+Types of Violent Crimes & Their Penalties in Nevada

 The following is a selection of specific violent crimes, along with their maximum penalties, according to Nevada Revised Statutes (NRS), Chapter 200: Crimes Against the Person:

-- Murder of the first degree (NRS 200.010.1), punishable by the death penalty or life in prison.
+- Murder of the first degree (NRS 200.010.1) punishable by the death penalty or life in prison.

-- Murder of the second degree (NRS 200.010.2), punishable by 25 years to life in prison.
+- Murder of the second degree (NRS 200.010.2) punishable by 25 years to life in prison.

 - Voluntary manslaughter, punishable by up to 1 to 10 years in prison (NRS 200.080).